 Employee health and safety in the coming months and even years ahead will be a priority for any organisation that wants to support business continuity and maintain a positive employee experience.
 Employees who don’t feel safe or supported from a well-being standpoint are likely to be less engaged.

-Leading organisations are working to mitigate potential threats to employee health and well-being by rolling out a phased return to work and setting up company policies to support physical distancing.
-To further support these efforts, employers can track employees who have been infected or exposed to COVID-19 and help prevent further spread.
+Leading organisations are working to mitigate potential threats to employee health and well-being by rolling out a phased return to work and setting up company policies to support safety.

 Remote working arrangements have blurred the boundaries of work and life even more.
 This is compounded by workers needing to tend to their children during the workday or address other personal matters.
 Organisations will need to recognise and accommodate various needs moving forward and provide the workforce with control over their work lives.
 Employees who have greater control over their own schedules are more likely to be engaged, with the added benefits of increasing both personal and team effectiveness, greater commitment, less stress, and a willingness to "give back" to the organisation.